tigera-cs/Calico-Foundation/3.2-kubernetes-services-advanced-lab/README.md

 * Advertise individual service cluster IP
 * Advertise individual service external IP

-### 3.2.0.
-Before you begin
+### Before you begin

-This lab builds on previous lab setup and requires Calico CNI to setup, Yaobank application deployed and BGP peering established with Host1.
-If you haven't already done so:
+This lab depends on the previous labs setup and requires Calico CNI set up, Yaobank application deployed, and BGP peering established with the bastion node.
-* Deploy Calico and the YAO Bank sample application as described in Lab1
-* Add host1 as a BGP peer as described in Lab2.2

-### 3.2.1.
-Advertise service cluster IP addresses
+### Advertise service cluster IP addresses

 Advertising services over BGP allows you to directly access the service without using NodePorts or a cluster Ingress Controller.